10 Foods That Can Boost Collagen Production for Firm, Elastic Skin

 Berries

-An excellent source of vitamin C, berries serve as a powerful antioxidant, protecting against the breakdown of collagen cells caused by the free radicals.
-Raspberries, blueberries, blackberries, and strawberries are potent sources of antioxidants too and contain more vitamin C needed for collagen production.
-Besides, according to this study, berries also contain ellagic acid, known to fight against UV damage.
+Raspberries, blueberries, blackberries, and strawberries are good sources of antioxidants and contain enough vitamin C needed for healthy collagen production.
+Besides, berries contain ellagic acid, polyphenol compound known to reduce UV damage and ease inflammation.[6]

 collagen boost diet